 We opened our doors with 40 students and a small group of teachers on one campus in Prides Crossing, Massachusetts.
 Since then, Landmark has grown to 450 students on two North Shore campuses, and a faculty and staff of more than 300.

-Today we are recognized internationally as a leader in the field of language-based learning disabilities.
+Today we are recognized internationally as a leader in the field of language-based learning disabilities with 94% of our graduates moving on to college.